Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "Yep.
 Average height, brown hair, brown eyes, no distinguishing features.
 A face that can disappear in the crowd."
 Gabriel agreed. \<*And into thin air*\> he added in the privacy of his own mind.
 The vanishing act Johnson had pulled mid-video was causing him more and more alarm the more he thought about it.
 Half his day had involved taking a crash course in spacetime distortion physics, and the possible applications of the same reality-folding technology that allowed *Pandora* and her sisters to fly to Jupiter and back.
 Some kind of reverse-stasis technology that massively accelerated the murderer's personal time, allowing him to move so fast as to disappear between frames seemed the most likely explanation, but if he had something like *that* at his disposal...

 Adam continued to stare at the picture, clearly committing it to memory.
 He had a good memory for faces alright, Gabriel had to give his son that.
-But Johnson's was so... *generic* that unless the kid was memorizing every wrinkle and fleck of white in the beard---and there was no reason to assume that Johnson had retained his beard after a flagrant public murder caught on film---it was a hopeless cause.
+But Johnson's was so... *generic* that unless the kid was memorizing every wrinkle and fleck of white in the beard - and there was no reason to assume that Johnson had retained his beard after a flagrant public murder caught on film - it was a hopeless cause.

 "Come on man, she said yes, don't depress yourself with my work."
 Gabriel chastised him, and started to clear it all away.
 He really should try to relax when he was off-duty anyway.
 "You've got a date!"